 Source: Accenture’s Insurance as a Living Business report.

 - Segments that are difficult to reach profitably with traditional methods are proving more accessible.
 New channels such as online and mobile are maturing, and technologies such as analytics, geo-location, and chatbots are enhancing insurers’ effectiveness.
-Examples include use of a direct business model for the micro and small commercial market, and simplified underwriting and instant issue.
+Examples include the use of a direct business model for the micro and small commercial market, and simplified underwriting and instant issue.

 - Relationships with non-traditional intermediaries and ecosystems enable insurers to engage differently with customers and discover new sources of value for them – and new revenue for the business.
-Examples include partnerships with insurtechs, GAFA, car manufacturers, payroll and wellness companies.
+Examples include partnerships with insurtechs, GAFA, car manufacturers, payroll, and wellness companies.

-- Monetisation of “the new” in ecosystems will see insurers offer their assets—from data to customer insights, platforms and models as services, risk algorithms, and digital identity verification—to ecosystem partners and other players who can benefit from them.
+- Monetization of “the new” in ecosystems will see insurers offer their assets—from data to customer insights, platforms and models as services, risk algorithms, and digital identity verification—to ecosystem partners and other players who can benefit from them.

 - Value-added services or products, including advisory services, will help customers reduce their risks.
-Often enabled by the Internet of Things, these personalised services will allow insurers to position themselves more positively, increase the frequency and value of their customer engagement, and generate revenue at the same time as lowering the incidence of claims.
+Often enabled by the Internet of Things, these personalized services will allow insurers to position themselves more positively, increase the frequency and value of their customer engagement, and generate revenue at the same time as lowering the incidence of claims.
 Examples of such solutions include wearables to help aging relatives stay at home longer, and selling connected-home devices and home security services.

 The opportunity is immense.
 So how can insurers build the capabilities needed to access these opportunities?

-Realise the vision of a ‘living’ business
+Realize the vision of a ‘living’ business